dule-hwp/Miles-Docs-Testing/readme.md

     ![image](mConnect-Social/_tabs/data-day_week_all.gif)

-1. With Data displayed change date Functionality
+1. With Data displayed (change date functionality)

-with no data this functionality appears to do nothing.
+When no data generated, this functionality appears to do nothing.
 When there is some data something actually happens on date change:

 * Pay attention to data changes and date indicator right above graph.
 Is it bug or a feature?